 Moisturize, moisturize, moisturize.
 Using a collagen-producing moisturizer to areas that are problematic stretch mark locations several times a day will help minimize the effects of losing weight.
 To help the most, set aside some time (about 10 minutes) to put a warm, wet towel over your stretch marks area after you apply the moisturizer.

 Natural Remedies for Stretch Marks

 Lavender oil.
-Applying lavender oil to your stretch marks up to three times a day will help reduce their appearance.
+Lavender oil on your stretch marks will help minimize their appearance.
+It’ll also help you smell nice.

 Aloe vera, olive oil and vitamin capsules.
-To make a homemade stretch mark gel, mix ½ cup olive oil, ¼ cup aloe vera gel and the liquid from six vitamin E capsules and four vitamin A capsules in a blender for 20 seconds.
-Chill the mix in the refrigerator for one hour (or until cool).
-Rub the mixture over your stretch marks once a day.
+You can make a gel to put over your stretch marks once a day to help decrease their appearance.
+Mix ½ cup olive oil, ¼ cup aloe vera gel and the liquid from six vitamin E capsules and four vitamin A capsules in a blender for 20 seconds.
+Cool it in the fridge for about an hour, and then apply directly to stretch marks.